Dabohemianstarlord/secure-bot/README.md

 Surveillance footage is stored in telegram server free of cost.
 Cost effective to set up.

+DOWNLOAD openface_nn4.small2.v1.t7 FACE RECOGNITION FROM THE WEB.

+EXTRACT THE .ZIP FILES.

 CREATE FACE DATASET USING build_face_dataset.py

 // USAGE>>>